genotrance/px/README.md

   --auth= | PX_AUTH= | proxy:auth=
   Force instead of discovering upstream proxy type
     By default, Px will attempt to discover the upstream proxy type.
-This option can be used to force either NTLM, KERBEROS, DIGEST, BASIC or the other libcurl supported upstream proxy types.
+This option can be used to force either NEGOTIATE, NTLM, DIGEST, BASIC or the other libcurl supported upstream proxy types.
 See: https://curl.se/libcurl/c/CURLOPT_HTTPAUTH.html
     To control which methods are available during proxy detection: